Agent-Based Optimal Control for Image Processing: The optimal control problem

-for a.e.~$x \in \Omega$ and $t \in (0,T)$.
-The complete derivation can be found in Appendix \ref{app}.
 System \eqref{eq:opt_system} can be approximated with a simple direct-adjoint looping (DAL) algorithm, which is essentially a steepest descent along the functional $J$.
 For our purposes, we add a projection $\Pi_E$ onto the convex set $E$ to bound the control at each step.
 Moreover, we employ a two-way Armijo backtracking line search method \cite{A_1966} to select the best descent step-size at each iteration, resulting in Algorithm \ref{alg:dal}.

 Due to the non-linearity of the ODE system \eqref{eq:MAsystem}, the control-to-state map $\varepsilon \mapsto c(\,\cdot\, ,T; \varepsilon)$ is not convex.
 As a consequence, we can only expect convergence to a local minimiser.